Operation Mosaic: Purpose and site selection

-In thinking about thermonuclear designs, the British scientists at the Atomic Weapons Research Establishment at Aldermaston considered boosted fission weapons.
-These are a type of nuclear device in which isotopes of light elements such as lithium-6 and deuterium are added.
-The resulting nuclear fusion reactions produce neutrons, and thus increase the rate of fission, and therefore the yield.
+In contemplating thermonuclear designs, the British scientists at the Atomic Weapons Research Establishment at Aldermaston considered boosted fission weapons.
+This is a type of nuclear device in which isotopes of light elements, such as lithium-6 and deuterium, are added.
+The resulting nuclear fusion reactions produce neutrons, increasing the rate of fission and therefore the yield.
 The British had no practical experience with boosting, so a test of the concept was required.
 The scientists had also heard a rumour from American sources that the yield could be improved by up to 50 per cent through the use of a natural uranium tamper.
 Two tests were therefore scheduled: one with a lead tamper to investigate the effect of lithium deuteride, and one with a natural uranium one to investigate effect of the tamper.
-It was hoped that the two tests would advance progress towards building a British hydrogen bomb.
+It was hoped that the two tests would facilitate the development of a British hydrogen bomb.

 The need for speed dictated the location.
-The Operation Totem tests of 1953 had been carried out at Emu Field in South Australia, but it was considered unsuitable.
-The area was too isolated, with the nearest road over 100 mi away, and only tracked vehicles or those with special tyres could traverse the intervening sand dunes.
+The Operation Totem tests of 1953 had been carried out at Emu Field in South Australia, but that location was considered unsuitable.
+It was too isolated, with the nearest road over 100 mi away, and only tracked vehicles, or those with special tyres, could traverse the intervening sand dunes.
 Emu Field therefore relied on air transport, but dust storms were a problem.
 Moreover, a shortage of water severely limited the number of personnel at the site.
-A new, permanent test site was therefore being prepared at Maralinga in South Australia, but it would not be ready until September 1956, and the Operation Buffalo tests were already scheduled to be held there.
-It was therefore decided that the best option was to return to the Monte Bello Islands, where the operation could be supported by the Royal Navy.
+A new, permanent test site was being prepared at Maralinga in South Australia, but it would not be ready until September 1956, and the Operation Buffalo tests were already scheduled to be held there.
+So it was decided that the best option was to return to the Montebello Islands, where the operation could be supported by the Royal Navy.
 There were also doubts as to whether the Australian Government would allow a 50 ktTNT test at Maralinga.